-Do you know when you have such high expectations from something that you are bound to be disappointed?
+Do you know the feeling when you have such high expectations from something that you are bound to be disappointed?
 Well, this is not the case!
-We were expecting San Blas to be heaven on earth… (It isn’t, but in many ways,) and it’s fairly close.
-San Blas won’t disappoint you, at least if you know what you are getting in to.
+We were expecting San Blas to be heaven on earth…

-So, we created this post with everything you need to know about the San Blas islands, tours and days trips… Here you’ll find the things to do, what to take to San Blas, how many days to go, who lives in islands, how to go to the islands…
+So, we created this post with everything you need to know about the San Blas islands, tours, and days trips… Here you’ll find the things to do, what to take to San Blas, how many days to go, who lives on the islands, how to go there…

 Where are the San Blas Islands?

-The San Blas Islands in Panama are a group of small islands located on the Caribbean coast of Panama.
-The archipelago is formed by more than 300 islands, but less than 50 are populated.
+The San Blas Islands in Panama are small islands located on the Caribbean coast of Panama.
+More than 300 islands form the archipelago, but less than 50 are populated.
 They lie off the north coast of the Isthmus of Panama, east of the Panama Canal.

 Who lives in San Blas?